 This section of the sidebar lets you control several settings:

 - Autoplay: This option lets you set your video to automatically play when someone visits your page or post.
 Some browsers do not respect this setting.
 You may need to enable mute for autoplay to work in those instances.

-- Loop: This option allows you to choose if the video repeats automatically after it plays all the way through.
+- Loop: This option allows you to choose if the video repeats automatically after it plays through.

 - Muted: This option allows you to choose if the video has sound when it plays.
-Users still have the ability to unmute the video from the player controls.
+Users can still unmute the video from the player controls.
 It’s recommended to use the muted option if you choose to have your video autoplay.

 - Playback Controls: This option allows you to show or hide the playback controls on the video.
 This option is turned on by default.

-- Play Inline: This option allows your video to be played inline, that is within the element’s playback area.
+- Play Inline: This option allows your video to be played inline within the element’s playback area.
 However, not selecting this option doesn’t mean that your video will always be played fullscreen.

 You can use the Color settings to control the color of the progress bar in the VideoPress player.